romainsacchi/carculator/docs/modeling.rst

 The vehicle glider and its components (powertrain, energy storage, etc.) are sized according to engine power, which itself is conditioned by the curb mass of the vehicle.
-The curb mass of the vehicle being the sum of the vehicle components (excluding the driver and possible cargo) as represented in Figure 2.
+The curb mass of the vehicle is the sum of the vehicle components (excluding the driver and possible cargo) as represented in Figure 2.